jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 9) Enable the Apache Webserver and the proper firewall port to serve you `phpinfo()` page over https.

 10) Going to [Wordpress.org](https://wordpress.org "Wordpress install") and download the latest tar.gz file.
-Follow the 5 minute setup to configure a working Wordpress blog.
+Follow the 5 minute setup to configure a working WordPress blog.

-11) Repeat the install process above, this time using two servers, with static IP addresses configured, placing the MySQL database on a separate IP address -- configuring Wordpress properly and installing all needed pre-reqs.
+11) Repeat the install process above, this time using two servers, with static IP addresses configured, placing the MySQL database on a separate IP address -- configuring WordPress properly and installing all needed pre-reqs.

     a.
 Make sure to open the proper firewall ports and note that the first server will be the webserver and requires the apache2, php, php-mysql, and the php-client library only.
     b.
 The second database server requires the `mysql-server` package.
 Make one to be Ubuntu, and the other to be Fedora/CentOS.